GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 * an RDS file for each unit source.
 This is a native R format file, and contains the tsunami unit sources as a native R data-structure.
-It can be useful for programming and debugging, since it contains the underlying data (such as sub-unit-source points, exact unit source discretization, etc).
+It can be useful for programming and debugging, since it contains the underlying data (such as sub-unit-source points, exact unit source discretization, etc.).
 In this case, you might want to set minimise_tsunami_unit_source_output=FALSE

 # Tips